ROBOTIS-GIT/emanual/docs/en/platform/op/maintenance.md

 ### Proper ID and baud rate setting#

 #### Method A
-You have USB2Dynamixel and a Robotis dedicated robot controller (CM-5, CM-510, or CM-700)
+You have USB2DYNAMIXEL and a Robotis dedicated robot controller (CM-5, CM-510, or CM-700)

 1. Provide power to new MX-28.
 That is connect one TTL port from the MX-28 to the controller; then power on the controller.
-2. Connect the other TTL port of the MX-28 to the USB2Dynamixel dongle (Make sure to set the switch to "TTL" on the dongle).
+2. Connect the other TTL port of the MX-28 to the USB2DYNAMIXEL dongle (Make sure to set the switch to "TTL" on the dongle).
 3. Connect the dongle to an open USB port in your PC.
-Run Dynamixel Wizard.
+Run DYNAMIXEL Wizard.
 4. Change the ID number from 1 to the proper number.
 5. Change the baud rate from 34 (576000 bps) to 1 (1 Mbps).

   ![](/assets/images/platform/op/op_232.jpg)

 6. After replacement is done.
-Run [DXL Monitor] and reset all Dynamixels.
+Run [DXL Monitor] and reset all DYNAMIXEL.

 [DXL Monitor]: /docs/en/platform/op/development/#dynamixel-monitor